SajaFawagreh/PlantPopulation/README.md

 - Propagation of tree types.
 - Local competition and survival mechanisms.

-The coupled model is instantiated from a JSON configuration file and executed using Cadmium’s simulation engine, with outputs logged to either `grid_log.csv` or `grid_visualization_log.csv`, depending on the test scenario.
+The coupled model is instantiated from a JSON configuration file and executed using Cadmium’s simulation engine, with outputs logged to either `grid_log.csv` or `grid_visualization_log.csv`, depending on the selected config file.

 ## Dependencies
 This project assumes that you have Cadmium installed in a location accessible by the environment variable $CADMIUM.